Dyalog/APLCourse/docs/multidimensional-and-nested-arrays.md

 ## Arrays are made of scalars
 Arrays in APL are always made of scalars (rank-0 arrays) as their elements.

-So the vector `1 2 3` is made of three scalar numbers, and `2 3⍴⎕A` is made of 6 scalar characters arranged in 2 rows with 3 columns.
+So the vector `1 2 3` is made of three scalar numbers, and `2 3⍴⎕A` is made of 6 scalar characters arranged in a table with 2 rows with 3 columns.

 A simple scalar is a single character, a single number or a single [namespace reference](./Namespaces.md).
 Enclosing simple scalars is a no-op (it does not do anything):